What are the ANSI Visibility Classes for Safety Vests?

 Glass bead reflective tape.
 Yellow high-visibility vests have grey reflective bands, which are known as glass bead tape.
 When the glass beads are exposed to light at night, they produce a bright white color.
 Two of the main reasons for the popularity of glass bead reflective tape is affordability and the ease of adding them to garments.

-Why Are ANSI Visibility Standards Important?
+Why Are ANSI Visibility Standards Important for Safety Vests?

 There are numerous benefits of wearing high-visibility vests for professionals in different sectors.
 The main benefit of ANSI required safety vests is safety of workers.